 These advisors are:

-- For 3000+ level credit, the Director of Undergraduate Programs in Spanish.
+- For 3000+ level credit as it pertains to the Spanish major, the Director of Undergraduate Programs in Spanish.

 - For 1010-2020 level credit, the Director of the Spanish Language Program.